- Download our Moving to Belgium Guide (PDF)

 Should I learn to speak another language in Belgium?

 Depending where one settles in Belgium, it may be necessary to learn a little French or Dutch.
 Brussels is a bilingual city, and the majority of its citizens speak either French or Dutch.
 However, most English-speaking expats moving to the city will find they can get by without learning another language, though doing so is a sure way to gain favour with locals.

-Is Belgium a good place to bring children?
+Is Belgium a good place to raise children?

 How safe is Belgium?